milestonesys/mipsdk-samples-plugin/Chat/README.md

 -   How to communicate data from one application to another.
 -   How to send messages.
 -   How to set up event handlers.
+-   How to host a WPF user control in Windows Forms

 ## Using